-How to keep your mind from making things feel worse than they maybe really are.
+How to keep your mind from making things feel worse than they may really be.

 We can't avoid the actual ups and downs of life, but we can reduce our tendency to amplify things way out of proportion.
-This false amplification of our life circumstances is what the Buddha meant when he talked about suffering.
+This false amplification of our perceived life circumstances is what the Buddha meant when he talked about human suffering.
 To respond to life by seeing and understanding things as they really are is to achieve equanimity.
 To live life fully with equanimity is to have what is called "Busy Life...Quiet Mind."

 Every Monday night from 7:30pm to 9:00pm Mountain Time I hold an open class on Zoom for anyone who wants to find out in plain English about Zen, what it really is and how it is completely compatible with modern life, regardless of your current religion or faith.
 These classes are $10 per week.

 The classes are not straight lectures.
 I normally begin each class with a Zen story or commentary and then move to question and answer, and lively discussion.
 I connect the dots between the various Zen teachings and the day to day reality of life that we all have to deal with, here, and now, in America.
 All are welcome and people can join in anytime.

-Every Monday I send out the Zoom links to everyone for this class.
+Every Monday morning I send out the Zoom links to everyone registered for this class.

 Many people come to me for advice and help with their personal struggles with stress and anxiety.
 To serve this need I offer one on one sessions over Zoom by appointment for $45 per hour.